Artoriuz/ArtCNN/README.md

 - `C4F8`: This has 4 internal convolution layers with 8 filters each.
 This is the "small" variant of the shader.
 You should only use this for performance or power consumption reasons.

 A few other variants are also offered, these are meant to cover specific needs:
-- `LL`: Trained with images downsampled in linear light.
-Use this if you suspect the content has been downsampled in linear light.
 - `SH`: Trained with LR images that have been downsampled with Hermite.
 Use this if you want some mild sharpening.
 - `DN`: Trained with LR images that have been moderately compressed.
 Use this to clean compression artifacts at the expense of some fine-detail.
 - `DS`: Trained with LR images that have been moderately compressed and downsampled with Hermite.
 This provides mild artifact cleaning and sharpening, which might work well for low quality web sources.